Jared Taylor: Attitude towards antisemitism

 Taylor welcomes Jews to his organization and views American Jews as potential powerful allies.
 While several speakers of Jewish descent have participated in American Renaissance conventions, he has never sought to either welcome or expel anti-Semitic voices.
 This position has sparked tensions with far-right anti-Semitic organizations claiming that Jews are infiltrating their movements.
 In 2006, a clash erupted at one convention between anti-Semitic conspiracy theorist David Duke and Michael H. Hart, a Jewish astrophysicist sharing many of Taylor's ideas.
 The Forward reported that Taylor "has been trying to de-Nazify the movement and draw the white nationalist circle wider to include Jews of European descent.
 But to many on the far right, taking the Jew-hatred out of white nationalism is like taking the Christ out of Christmas—a sacrilege."

 The Southern Poverty Law Center (SPLC) comments that Taylor is unusual among the radical right in "his lack of anti-Semitism."
 Scholar Elizabeth Bryant Morgenstern states that "unlike many other white supremacists, Taylor is not anti-Semitic, and in fact encourages Jews to join his fight. ... however many within the white supremacist/anti-immigration movement disagree with Taylor ... and he has been under tremendous pressure to break ties with the Jewish community."

 Donald Trump

-Taylor supported Donald Trump's presidential campaign, and recorded robocalls to support Trump before the Iowa caucus and New Hampshire primary.
+Taylor supported Donald Trump's 2016 presidential campaign, and he recorded robocalls to support Trump before the Iowa caucus and New Hampshire primary.
+A spokesperson for the Trump campaign said that Trump "disavows all super PACs offering their support and continues to do so".
+When asked about the robocalls in 2016, Trump responded "I would disavow that, but I will tell you people are extremely angry."

-Taylor attended Trump's inauguration with front-row VIP tickets, and he described the event as "a sign of rising white consciousness".
+Taylor believes that white voters were drawn to Donald Trump in the 2016 election specifically because of Trump's white identity politics.
+Taylor attended Trump's first presidential inauguration with front-row VIP tickets, and he described the event as "a sign of rising white consciousness".

-A spokesperson told CNN that the candidate "disavows all super PACs offering their support and continues to do so."
-When asked about the robocalls in an interview with CNN, Trump responded "I would disavow that, but I will tell you people are extremely angry."